tsatria03/CookyCraze/docks/readme.txt

 require_all
 Controls when the player receives a prestige reward.
 Prestige is always available once the minimum rank is met regardless of this setting.

-1 = rewards fire only if any quest happens to be complete.
-Prestiging with no quests done shows nothing was gained.
+1 = no reward is given, regardless of quest completion.
+Prestiging always shows nothing was gained.
 2 = at least one quest must be complete to receive a reward.
 Prestiging without completing any quest shows nothing was gained.
 3 = all quests must be complete to receive a reward.
 Prestiging without completing all quests shows nothing was gained.